-The University has committed to applying for an Athena SWAN Institutional Bronze Award during 2017.
+The University has committed to applying for an Athena SWAN Institutional Bronze Award.

 The Athena SWAN Charter was established in 2005 by the Equality Challenge Unit (ECU) to encourage and recognise commitment to advancing the careers of women in science, technology, engineering, mathematics and medicine (STEMM) in higher education and research.
 In May 2015 the charter was expanded to include work undertaken in arts, humanities, social sciences, business and law (AHSSBL), and in professional and support roles, and for transgender staff and students.
 The charter now recognises work undertaken to address gender equality more broadly, and not just barriers to progression that affect women.